 Credit risk means the risk of losses due to a client failing to meet its financial obligations (principal repayment, interest payments or other financial obligations).
-A client is any counterparty that has pledged assets to the Bank.

-The Bank's strategy with regard to client credit is limited to loans granted subject to the management or safekeeping of assets for the account of third parties.
+The Bank's strategy with regard to client credit is limited to loans, derivatives and guarantees granted subject to the management or safekeeping of assets for the account of third parties.
 This represents the Bank's core business which is applied within a strict framework of risk control and limitation.

-The credit risk incurred relates to the debtor accounts of private customers and mutual funds, and to the Lombard loans that the Bank grants to some of its clients.
+The Credit risk incurred relates to the debtor accounts of private customers, their investment vehicles and mutual funds, and to the Lombard loans that the Bank grants to some of its clients.
 Loan decisions are formalized, which ensures uniform treatment in regard to the defined authorization and validation systems.